 Do you feel like a “bruised reed” — like one of those big top-heavy Easter lilies whose stem has been squashed so that the flower slops to the ground and gets no juice?
 Do you ever feel like your faith is just a little spark instead of a flame — like that little red dot on the wick after you blow out the birthday candle?

 Take heart!
 The Spirit of Christ is the Spirit of encouragement: he will not snap off your flower; he will not snuff out your spark.

-“The Spirit is upon me to preach good news to the poor” (Luke 4:18).
-“The Sun of righteousness is rising with healing in his wings” (Malachi 4:2).
-“He is meek and lowly in heart, and you will find rest for your souls” (Matthew 11:29).
-“Wait for the Lord, be strong and let your heart take courage; yea, wait for the Lord!”
+“The Spirit of the Lord is upon me . . . to preach good news to the poor” (Luke 4:18).
+“The sun of righteousness shall rise with healing in its wings” (Malachi 4:2). “[He is] gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29).
+“Wait for the LORD; be strong, and let your heart take courage; wait for the LORD!”
 (Psalm 27:14).